strategineer/personal-website/content/blog/2025-01-23/index.md

 For example, how do you as the GM emphasise the danger and urgency of exploring a dark dank dungeon?
 A lot of OSR systems assume that you as the GM already know how to do this...

-The Shadowdark RPG rules go out of their way to give GMs, who've never run an OSR game like this before, clear instructions on how to do exactly this.
+The Shadowdark RPG rules go out of their way to give GMs, who've never run an OSR game like this before, guidance on how to do exactly this.

 Shadowdark's masterstroke is that 10 minutes of real-time represents 10 minutes in game-time (unless of course you've explicitly chosen to fast-forward through something).

 And, every so often depending on how dangerous the area the PCs are in, you'll roll a d6 to check for a random encounter.
 On a 1, the PCs encounter something or someone.

-This makes it clear for everyone at the table that spending real-time discussing what to do next or game-time searching under every tile in room for traps has the risk of a random encounter associated with it.
+This makes it clear for everyone at the table that spending real-time discussing what to do next or spending game-time searching under every tile in a room for traps has the risk of a random encounter associated with it.

-So, players are encouraged by the system to just do something which tends to be more fun than the alternative and keeps the game from becoming a slog.
+So, players are encouraged by the system to just **do** something which tends to be more fun and keeps the game from becoming a slog.

 While experienced GMs can solve these problems intuitively, Shadowdark RPG provides explicit guidance, which is incredibly helpful for newcomers.
 This ethos makes Shadowdark RPG stand out among its OSR peers.